Symmetric random walks on Homeo+(R): Properties of -invariant measures

-{\it Second proof of Theorem \ref{T:unicity} in the non-minimal case.} To obtain an estimate of the form~\eqref{eq:rel1}, we collapse the connected components of $\mathcal{M}^c$, thus obtaining a topological real line carring a minimal $G$-action.
+To conclude, notice that the first term can be made arbitrarily small by taking $\varepsilon_1$ very small, since the $\nu$-measure of the set $\bigcup_i C_i$ is zero. \end{pf*} \begin{pf*}{Second proof of Theorem~\ref{Tunicity} in the nonminimal case} To obtain an estimate of the form (\ref{eqrel1}), we collapse the connected components of $\mathcal{M}^c$, thus obtaining a topological real line carring a minimal $G$-action.
 However, after collapsing, the functions $\psi$ and $\varphi$ are no longer continuous.
-To solve this problem, we consider a non-negative function $\varphi_1 \!\in\!
-C_c (\bf R)$ that is positive on the recurrence interval $K$ and is contant on each connected component of $\mathcal{M}^c$.
-If we are able to estimate~\eqref{eq:rel1} but for $\varphi_1$ instead of $\varphi$ and for any function $\psi$, then we will have
+To solve this problem, we consider a nonnegative function $\varphi_1 \in C_c (\mathbf R)$ that is positive on the recurrence interval $K$ and is contant on each connected component of $\mathcal{M}^c$.
+If we are able to estimate (\ref{eqrel1}) but for $\varphi_1$ instead of $\varphi$ and for any function $\psi$, then we will have

 as we want to show.